elastic/kibana/src/ui_framework/README.md

 ### Remove CSS from the day-to-day

-The CSS portion of this framework means engineers don't need to spend mental cycles.
+The CSS portion of this framework means engineers don't need to spend mental cycles translating a design into CSS.
 These cycles can be spent on the things critical to the identity of the specific project they're working on, like architecture and business logic.

 Once this framework also provides JS components, engineers won't even need to _see_ CSS -- it will be encapsulated behind the JS components' interfaces.